pallene-lang/pallene/doc/manual.md

 The current Pallene implementation only supports functions with 0 or 1 return values.
 We plan to support functions with two or more return values in a future version.

-The arrow type constructor is right associative.
+The arrow type constructor is right-associative.
 That is, `a -> b -> c` means `a -> (b -> c)`.

-A Pallene variable of function type may refer to either statically-typed Pallene functions or to dynamically typed Lua functions.
+A Pallene variable of function type may refer to either a statically-typed Pallene function or to a dynamically typed Lua function.
 When calling a dynamically-typed Lua function from Pallene, Pallene will check whether the Lua function returned the correct types and number of arguments and it will raise a run-time error if it does not receive what it expected.

 ### Records

 Record types in Pallene are nominal and should be declared in the top level.
-The following example declares a record `Point` with the fields `x` and `y` which are floats.
+The following example declares a record `Point` with fields `x` and `y` which are floats.

 ```
 record Point